maxkapur/maxkapur.github.io/_posts/2050-12-29-interesting-submodular.markdown

 # Preliminary interpretation of $$f(X)$$

-The function $$f(X)$$ defined above can be used to model the probability of a parallel system failing as a function of which repairs have been made to its components.
+The function $$f(X)$$ defined above can be used to model the probability of a parallel system failing when optional repairs are made to its components.
 For example, suppose there are a dozen roads between our town and the next, and the probabilities of each road being open in the coming winter are given by $$p_1$$ through $$p_{12}$$.
 For each of the roads, we can engage in repairs to increase the availability to $$q_i$$.
-Letting $$X$$ denote the set of roads that we repair, the probability of *at least* one road being open in the winter is one minus the probability that all of them are closed, which is $$f(X)$$.
+Letting $$X$$ denote the set of roads that we repair, the probability of *at least* one road being open in the winter is one minus the probability that all of them are closed, which is $$f(X).$$

 With this interpretation in mind, we are tempted to give $$f(X)$$ a tortured-but-accurate name such as the &ldquo;parallel process success probability